-AutoCAD Assignment 7: MOVE, COPY, ROTATE, OFFSET and FILLET N Commands.
+AutoCAD Assignment 7: MOVE, COPY, ROTATE and OFFSET Commands.

 Before you begin: First, create a “AautoCAD_7” folder on your network space for this assignment.
 Save all of the following drawings into this folder.

 The contents of this assignment: In this assignment, students will be learning how to use a number of AutoCAD commands and tools that will make creating your drawings much easier in the future.

 The Tutorials: Before beginning, review the following Tutorials:

 The Problems: DIMENSION any problems that have numbers as they are below or in the book!

 DRAWING 1: This is a simple EIGHT step problem, no more.

 DRAWING 3: Using any AutoCAD tools available to you, replicate the following figure.
 CHALLENGE PROBLEM: WHAT IS THE LOWEST NUMBER OF AUTOCAD COMMAND STEPS REQUIRED TO CREATE THIS FIGURE?
 LIST THEM, IN ORDER ON YOUR DRAWING.
 The key to this problem is the POLYLINE command, if you can figure out how that command works!